EAA Chapter 818 – Burlington, Washington KBVS

 Chapter Meetings

-As we have discussed many times before, we do not want anyone to get infected with the COVID 19 virus if they attend.
+As we have discussed many times before, we do not want anyone to get infected with the COVID 19 virus if they attend our monthly gatherings.
 That means that if you are sick or know you have the virus do not attend.
 If you are concerned about getting the virus while being in proximity of other Chapter members then you need to act in your best interest.

 Check out the EAA’s Chapter Video Magazine; click here.